Nomansland Common, Wheathampstead, AL4 8EL

 The Executive Officers of the club shall be as follows:

 All officers shall be elected at the Annual General Meeting of the club, from, and by, the members of the club.
 All Officers are elected for a period of one year, but may be re-elected to the same office or another office the following year.

 The affairs of the club shall be conducted by a General Committee comprising of the Executive Officers of the Club and other members elected from, and by, the Full Members of the Club.
 Only these members of the General Committee shall be entitled to vote at General Committees.
 The General Committee will be convened by the Secretary and shall meet at agreed intervals and not less than four times per year.
 The quorum requires for business to be agreed at General Committees shall be four officers.

 The duties of the General Committee shall be:

-lThese should be available for reasonable inspection by members and should be audited before every Annual General Meeting.
-The Club shall maintain a bank current account and the following officers shall be authorised to sign club cheques: two from the Chairperson, Treasurer and Secretary.
+- The Club shall maintain a bank current account and the following officers shall be authorised to maintain that account (Chairperson, Treasurer and Secretary).

 The business of the Annual General Meeting shall be to:

 - Members (14) days prior to the meeting and included on the agenda Special General Meetings may be convened by the General Committee or on receipt by the Secretary of a request in writing from not less than 10 Full Members of the club.
 At least 21 day’s notice of the meeting shall be given.